Pons keep

 The keep rises to 33 meters highIts sturdiness testifies to its role as a strategic lookout as well as a symbol of seigniorial power.
 This sturdiness testifies to its defensive function, essential during the troubled period of feudal wars.

-In the Middle Ages, the dungeon was the highest tower in a castle, serving as an observation point, firing point and refuge in the event of an attack.
+In the Middle Ages, the dungeon was the tallest tower of a fortified castle, serving as a lookout, a firing position, and a refuge in the event of an attack.
 It also symbolized the power of the local lord.
 Pons' strategic position on the pilgrim route to Santiago de Compostela reinforced the importance of its fortress.
-The town was also home to religious infrastructures, such as the pilgrims' hospital and Saint-Gilles chapel, reflecting its role in welcoming and protecting travelers.
+The city also housed religious institutions, such as the pilgrims’ hospital and the Chapel of Saint Gilles, reflecting its role in welcoming and protecting travelers.

 Today, the Pons keep is open to the public and offers tours of its history and architecture.
 Climbing the 136 steps to the top, visitors can enjoy breathtaking views over the valley and the medieval town.
-Two rooms are also open to visitors: one houses temporary exhibitions, while the other displays medieval equipment such as armor, helmets and weapons.
+There are also two exhibition halls: one hosts temporary exhibitions, while the other displays medieval artifacts such as armor, helmets, and weapons.

 The current keep was built in 1187 by Geoffroy III, Lord of Pons, after the previous fortress was destroyed by Richard the Lionheart in 1179.
 It played a major defensive role throughout history, notably during the Hundred Years' War and the Wars of Religion.

-The dungeon rises to a height of 33 metreswith panoramic views over the Seugne valley and the town of Pons.
+The dungeon stands 33 meters tallwith panoramic views over the Seugne valley and the town of Pons.

 Climb 136 steps to reach the parapet walk at the top of the keep.